 Many people have attempted the cleanse.
-However, its beneficial healing effects remain scientifically unproven.
+However, its beneficial healing effects remain scientifically unproven, and their have been reported cases of death following a cleanse.
 There is no need to cleanse the body, as the kidneys, liver, and other organs do that already.

 This article will look at the research behind the effects of kambo, the traditional collection and use of this poison, how people perform the cleanse, what to expect, and its risks and side effects.

 Kambo is a poison that the giant monkey frog secretes.

 Image credit: Jean-Marc Hero, 2009.